March Break on a Budget

 • If you have a little money to splurge, go to a hotel in your town for one night, preferably one with an indoor heated pool.
 Swimming 'while it's still cool outside' can be a real treat for everyone.

 • Go bowling.
 This inexpensive activity will provide hours of fun .

 • Take a trip to the skating rink, or the roller rink.

 • Go to the movies and check out that latest release you’ve wanted to see.
 Check for reduced rates on Tuesdays.
 Or enjoy a movie night at home.

 • Plan a game day.
 Your kids no doubt have board games they haven’t played with in a while.
 Invite friends to bring their favourite games and join you.

 • Cook something together.
 Even young kids can help shake sprinkles on cookies or pour a cup of flour into a bowl.

 • Arts and crafts are fun to do during the break.
 There are lots of Spring craft projects to be found online and in magazines.
-Kids can start to think about Easter activities, decorations, and cards.
+Kids can start to think about Easter activities.

 With a little planning ahead, March Break can be fun for everyone!